VishnuPrasad1998/Brba/README.md

 A static web page about Breaking Bad Characters.
-Built by following Brad Traversys video.
+Built by following Brad Traversy's video.
 Stack used : React, React Hooks, Axios.
 Also hosted the same in Netlify.

 Tutorial link : https://youtu.be/YaioUnMw0mo